Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Electroweak vacuum instability in FLRW background

-So far we have discussed the vacuum field fluctuations of the Higgs field in the adiabatic, non-adiabatic background or the varying scalar field background.
-In this section, we investigate the electroweak vacuum instability in the general cosmological background by using the results of Section~\ref{sec:adiabatic}, Section~\ref{sec:non-adiabatic} and Section~\ref{sec:background}.
-The fate of the electroweak false vacuum is determined by the dynamics of the background Higgs field $\phi \left(t \right)$ and the vacuum fluctuations $\left< { \delta \phi }^{ 2 } \right>_{\rm ren}$ of the Higgs field.
-As previous discussed in Section~\ref{sec:potential}, the one-loop effective evolution equation of the Higgs field can be given as follows:
+So far we have discussed the vacuum field fluctuations of the Higgs field in various situations.
+In this section, we investigate the electroweak vacuum instability in the FLRW background by using the results of Section~\ref{sec:adiabatic}, Section~\ref{sec:non-adiabatic} and Section~\ref{sec:background}.

+The stability of the electroweak vacuum is determined by the dynamics of the background Higgs field and the vacuum fluctuations of the Higgs field.
+As previous discussed in Section~\ref{sec:potential}, the one-loop effective evolution equation of the Higgs field is written as follows: